Network resilience: Behavior transitions in animal and human networks

-Socio-ecological systems, also known as Human-Environmental Systems (HES's), Socio-Ecological Systems (SES's), or ``coupled human-and-natural systems'' have been widely studied recently.
+Socioecological systems (SESs), also known as human-environmental systems (HESs), or ``coupled human-and-natural systems'' have been widely studied recently.
 Such systems are ubiquitous in agriculture, water use, terrestrial and aquatic systems, the global climate system, and elsewhere \cite{bauch2016early}.
-A social-ecological analysis of resilience enables the study of people-environment interactions across varying dimensions, times, and scales \cite{stokols2013enhancing}.
+A socioecological analysis of resilience enables us to study people-environment interactions across varying dimensions, times, and scales \cite{stokols2013enhancing}.

-Serious attempts to integrate the social dimension into such studies are currently most often associated with works focusing on resilience.
-The large numbers of sciences involved in such explorative attempts led to the discoveries of new links between social and ecological systems.
-Recent advances include the understanding of social processes, like social learning and social memory, mental models and knowledge-system integration, visioning and scenario building, leadership, agents groups, social networks, institutional and organizational inertia and change, adaptive capacity, transformability and systems of adaptive governance that allow for management of essential ecosystem services \cite{folke2006resilience}.
+Most of the current serious attempts to integrate the social dimension into such studies are associated with works focusing on resilience.
+The large number of sciences involved in such exploratory attempts has led to the discovery of new links between social and ecological systems.
+Recent advances include an enhanced understanding of social processes like social learning and social memory, mental models and knowledge-system integration, visioning and scenario building, leadership, agent groups, social networks, institutional and organizational inertia and change, adaptive capacity, transformability, and systems of adaptive governance that allow the management of essential ecosystem services \cite{folke2006resilience}.

-Integrating the natural science and the social science aspects within one framework has been a crucial challenge for such studies.
-Whereas a ``system'' is practically a universal concept in the natural sciences, they vary across social sciences and their branches, placing them outside the realm of natural sciences.
+Integrating the natural science and the social science aspects within one framework has been a crucial challenge in such studies.
+Whereas the concept of a ``system'' is practically universal in the natural sciences, definitions of a system vary across social sciences and their branches, placing these areas of study outside the realm of the natural sciences.